daos-stack/daos/doc/admin/deployment.md

 command to be executed via the dmg tool.
 This section describes the minimal DAOS server configuration and how to start it on all the storage nodes.

+### Example RPM Deployment Workflow

+A recommended workflow to get up and running is as follows:

+* Install DAOS Server RPMs - `daos_server` systemd services will start in listening mode which means DAOS Engine processes will not be started as the server config file (default location at `/etc/daos/daos_server.yml`) has not yet been populated.

+* Run `dmg config generate -l <hostset> -a <access_points>` across the entire hostset (all the storage servers that are now running the `daos_server` service after RPM install).
+The command will only generate a config if hardware setups on all the hosts are similar and have been given sensible NUMA mappings.
+Adjust the hostset until you have a set with homogenous hardware configurations.

+* Once a recommended config file can be generated, copy it to the server config file default location (`/etc/daos/daos_server.yml`) on each DAOS Server host and restart all `daos_server` services.
+An example command to restart the services is
+`clush -w machines-[118-121,130-133] "sudo systemctl restart daos_server"`.
+The services should prompt for format on restart and after format is triggered from `dmg`, the DAOS Engine processes should start.

 ### Server Configuration File

 The `daos_server` configuration file is parsed when starting the